crustio/crust-wiki/docs/storageUserGuide.md

 2. Upload files to IPFS

-After entering the IPFS interface, you need to click on "Import" in the upper right corner, click on "File" or "Folder", select the files/folders you want to upload from the pop-up window, and confirm.
+After entering the IPFS interface, click on "Import" in the upper right corner, click on "File" or "Folder", select the files/folders you want to upload from the pop-up window, and confirm.

 ![importIPFS](assets/storage/importIPFS.png)

-You will find the files or folders you just uploaded appear in your file list.
+You will find the files or folders you just uploaded shown in your file list.

->Note: The uploaded files/folders are still on your local IPFS, and currently no node is there to help you store them.
+>Note: The uploaded files/folders are still on your local IPFS, no other IPFS nodes have stored them.

 ### 1.2.
 Place orders

-If you want to have Crust nodes to store your files, you need to first generate a storage order on the Crust Network.
-Users are enabled by the Crust Network to place orders for local files using Crust Apps and to generate orders for remote files only using file CIDs when the files are not locally available.
+If you want to have Crust nodes to store your files, you need to create a **storage order** on the Crust Network.
+You can place storage orders for your local IPFS files or for remote IPFS files with known CIDs.

 ### 1.2.1 Place orders for local files using Crust Apps

-The files or folders you have uploaded will be displayed here at [Crust Apps](https://apps.crust.network/#/storage) -> IPFS -> Files.
+The files or folders you have uploaded will be displayed at [Crust Apps](https://apps.crust.network/#/storage) -> IPFS -> Files.
 You need to click on "..." to the right of the files/folders, and click on "Order" to open the order page.

 ![placeOrder](assets/storage/placeOrder.png)

-Select the account for payment on the order page.
-The order page will calculate the size of the corresponding file and automatically displays the price to be paid.
-Please ensure that the account balance is larger than the File Price at the bottom, and click on "Confirm".
-Then enter the account password to authorize the transaction and generate the storage order.
+Select the account for payment.
+The order page will calculate the size of the corresponding file and automatically do the pricing.
+Make sure your account balance will cover the cost shown in "File price" column, then click on "Confirm".
+Enter the account password to authorize the transaction and generate the storage order.

 ![orderPage](assets/storage/orderPage.png)

-> The "File Price" is the price that a user needs to pay for a file order, which includes the basic file fee, the fee for dynamic file adjustment and the tip.
-The basic file fee and the fee for dynamic file adjustment are mandatory, and the size of the tip is determined by the user which influences to what extent the order can be prioritized.
+> The "File price" is the cost that a user needs to pay for a file order on Crust Network, which is composed of **a basic file fee**, **a dynamic file adjustment fee** and **a tip**.
+The basic file fee and the fee for dynamic file adjustment are mandatory, while the tip is totally determined by the user depending on what extent the user wants the order to be prioritized in order list.
 Detailed descriptions on how order fees are calculated can be found in the [*Economic White Paper*](https://crust-data.oss-cn-shanghai.aliyuncs.com/crust-home/whitepapers/ecowhitepaper_en.pdf).

 #### 1.2.2 Place orders for remote files

-If your files are not available locally, you can place orders for your files on the Crust Network by using the CIDs and sizes of the files.
-To do so, you need to to go to [Crust Apps](https://apps.crust.network/#/storage) -> Storage Market  -> Storage User -> Storage Orders and click on "Place an order".
+You can place orders for your remote files by providing the CIDs and sizes of the target files.
+Go to [Crust Apps](https://apps.crust.network/#/storage) -> Storage Market  -> Storage User -> Storage Orders and click on "Place an order".

 ![storageOrder](assets/storage/storageOrder.png)

-In the order page, you need to select an account for placing the order and fill in the file CID, file size and tip, and then click on “Confirm”.
-A storage order will be generated after you entering the password and confirming the action on the authorizing transaction page.
+In the order page, you need to select an account for placing the order and fill in the file CID, file size and tip, and confirm to generate the order.

 ![storageOrder](assets/storage/manuOrder.png)

 #### 1.2.3 Check order status

-You can view all the storage orders of a given account through the "Fetch" feature nestled at [Crust Apps](https://apps.crust.network/#/storage) -> Storage Market -> Storage User.
+You can view all the storage orders from a given account through the "Fetch" feature nestled at [Crust Apps](https://apps.crust.network/#/storage) -> Storage Market -> Storage User.

 ![fetch](assets/storage/fetch.png)

-After opening the Storage Orders page, you can click on "Fetch", select the account and data source for the query (developers can have their own data source for which they need to submit an application, and the approved data source will be displayed in the list for users to access) and click on the “Confirm”, and all orders of the account will be displayed.
+Click on the "Fetch" button, select an account and data source for the query, and confirm.
+A list of storage orders for the selected account will be displayed.

 ![fetchSource](assets/storage/fetchSource.png)

 The order statuses displayed in Crust Apps are detailed as follows:

-* "Pending" indicates that the order file is being fetched by Crust nodes.
+* "Waiting" indicates that the storage order is valid on-chain but the ordered file is still being fetched by Crust nodes (so currently there is no replicas on Crust Network).
 Normally, the status will be updated within 30 minutes.
-But you can add storage fees to attract more nodes to prioritize the action.
+You may add storage fees if needed to attract more nodes to prioritize the action.
   ![renew_pending](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/storage/renew_pending.png)

-    > **_Note 1:_** Please do not close IPFS or delete the file in IPFS when the "Pending" is in progress.
-Otherwise, storage nodes may fail to fetch the file.
+    > **_Note 1:_** Please do not close your IPFS client or delete the file in IPFS when in "Waiting" status.
+Otherwise, storage nodes may fail to fetch the file from your local IPFS.

-    > **_Note 2:_** If the "Pending" status remains for more than 30 minutes, please refer to [solutions](appsStorageIssue.md).
+    > **_Note 2:_** If the "Waiting" status remains for more than 30 minutes, please refer to [solutions](appsStorageIssue.md).

-* "Success" shows that the order file has been successfully stored by Crust nodes.
+* "Success" suggests that the ordered file has been successfully fetched and stored by Crust nodes.
 Users can click on "Renew" to renew orders of this type.
 ![renew_success](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/storage/renew_success.png)

 * "Failed" suggests that an error has occurred to this order.
 The most common error occurs when you initiate an order but fill in an improper order size, thus resulting in an insufficient payment.
 If this happens, you can click on "Retry" button to re-generate an order.
 Please note to fill in the right file size and price this time.

 ![renew_failed](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/storage/renew_failed.png)

 * "Expired" means that the order has expired.
-Under this circumstance, you will need to make sure that the file has a replica in the IPFS Network and then click on "Renew" to re-generate an order.
+When expired, you will need to make sure that the file has a replica in the IPFS Network and then click on "Renew" to re-generate an order.
 ![renew_expired](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/storage/renew_expired.png)

 #### 1.2.4 Renew the file pool balance